apollographql/apollo-client/react-docs/source/index.md

 To learn more about Apollo, and how to use it in React, visit:

 - [GraphQL.org](http://graphql.org) for an introduction to GraphQL,
-- [Our website](http://www.apollostack.com/) to learn about the Apollo stack,
+- [Our website](http://www.apollostack.com/) to learn about Apollo open source tools,
 - [Our Medium blog](https://medium.com/apollo-stack) for detailed insights about GraphQL.